Quantum speed limit and stability of coherent states in quantum gravity

-Since physical states subject to weak implementation of the constraints are not automatically invariant, i.e. in general $\Psi\neq\exp(i s \hat{C}_i)\Psi$ , one shall only consider gauge-invariant observables $\hat O$ while describing physically relevant quantities.
-Such observables must commute with the quantum constraints, so that $\hat O =e^{is \hat C_i} \hat O e^{-is \hat C_i}$ holds.
-A prime candidate for this is the quantum Gauss constraint, as the construction of observables commuting with $\hat G_I$ is well understood.
-It also follows that weak implementation requires a closed constraint algebra, i.e. while the commutator of two constraints might not vanish automatically, we need it to be a linear combination of all other $\hat{C}_i$.

-The tools developed in this letter are valid for all three approaches mentioned above.
-However, to simplify calculations in the considered toy model we will implement the Gauss constraint weakly.
-Consequently, while using the GCS from the next section, no further corrections are required\footnote{E.g., Dirac's quantization requires to change the coherent states which are not solutions of the quantum Gauss constraint.
-Implementing it strongly amounts to an additional term in the next-to-leading order corrections of any expectation value.
-For further details see the appendix of \cite{DL:17b}.}.

-\textit{Cosmological coherent states.}---The core of this paper relies on the extraction of next-to-leading-order quantum corrections with respect to the ``semi-classicality" parameter $t\geq 0$, previously referred to as the quantum tolerance scale.
-As an input we take the GCS \cite{Thi:00} sharply peaked over flat isotropic FLRW Universe on a torus (the classical field configuration $H\in {\rm SL}(2,\mathbb{C})$), with their building blocks given by
+\textit{Cosmological coherent states.}--- To obtain explicit expressions for the variances in order to apply the QSL to LQG, we rely on the extraction of next-to-leading-order quantum corrections with respect to the ``semi-classicality" parameter $t\geq 0$, previously referred to as the quantum tolerance scale.
+As an input we take the GCS \cite{Thi:00} sharply peaked over flat isotropic FLRW Universe on a torus (the classical field configuration $G\in {\rm SL}(2,\mathbb{C})$), with their building blocks given by

-Here, we chose a lattice oriented along the coordinate axes of the torus and for each edge going in the same direction we pick the same element $H_I=n_I e^{- z\tau_3} n_I^\dagger$, where $z=\xi -i \eta$ with $\xi,\eta\geq 0$, while $n_I$ is such that $\tau_I = n_I \tau_3 n_I^\dagger$ where $\tau_I=-i \sigma_I/2$ with $\sigma_I$ being the Pauli matrices.
+Here, we chose a lattice oriented along the coordinate axes of the torus and for each edge going in the same direction we pick the same element $G_I=n_I e^{- z\tau_3} n_I^\dagger$, where $z=\xi -i \eta$ with $\xi,\eta\geq 0$, while $n_I$ is such that $\tau_I = n_I \tau_3 n_I^\dagger$ where $\tau_I=-i \sigma_I/2$ with $\sigma_I$ being the Pauli matrices.
 Finally, we define the {\it bare} isotropic, flat cosmology coherent state as the tensor product: